 How Pilots Manage Turbulence

-Here are the various ways in which pilots handle turbulence, including measures they take to ensure the safety and comfort of passengers.
+There are various ways in which pilots handle turbulence, including measures they take to ensure the safety and comfort of passengers.
+These include adjusting the aircraft’s speed, changing altitude, following their flight plan, keeping passengers informed, securing the cabin, following the checklist, and using weather radar.

 Adjusting the Aircraft’s Speed